 MARC expense is driven by the level of service and the contracts MTA holds with Amtrak and CSX/Bombardier, who operate MARC service using MTA-owned rail equipment.
 Previously, CSX provided operations of trains and stations along their tracks but requested MTA provide this service.
 In FY 2013, Bombardier replaced CSX as the third party operator of the Camden and Brunswick lines.
-Amtrak operates the Penn line and is responsible for the operations of trains and stationally, weekend service on the Penn Line brought in more than 383,000 riders throughout FY 2015.
+Amtrak operates the Penn line and is responsible for the operations of trains and stations along their tracks.
 Track access fees typically escalate annually, however in FY 2012 and FY 2013 the increase in the Association of American Railroads (AAR) index was lower than previous fiscal years resulting in an increase in farebox recovery.
-The increase for the AAR index did not occur in FY 2014 but is expected in FY 2016 at 3.4% above the FY 2014 index and will be retroactive, which would add expense without increasing service.
+The increase for the AAR index did not occur in FY 2014 but increased in FY 2016 to 4.8%.